Istiak-Alam/Google-Advance-Data-analytics-professional-certificate-Capstone-Project/README.md

 - Decision Tree
 - Random Forest
 - XGBoost (best performing)

-The dataset is from the fictional company **Salifort Motors** and is part of the **Google Advanced Data Analytics Professional Certificate Capstone Project**.
+The dataset is from the fictional company **Salifort Motors** and is part of the Google Advanced Data Analytics Professional Certificate Capstone Project.

 | Model Name                  | Precision | Recall | F1 Score | Accuracy | AUC   |
 |----------------------------|-----------|--------|----------|----------|-------|